Hyperparathyroidism in MEN1 Syndrome

 Multiple Endocrine Neoplasia Type 1 syndrome

-About 1336 mutations characterized (1133 germline and 203 somatic) in MEN1 gene (> 600 different mutations reported in the Human Gene Mutation Database).
+About 1336 mutations were characterized (1133 germline and 203 somatic) in the MEN1 gene (> 600 different mutations reported in the Human Gene Mutation Database).
 Approximately 30 of them - Familial Isolated Hyperparathyroidism (FIHP) syndrome.
-Penetrance of MEN1 gene is almost complete after the 7th decade of life.
-No genotype-phenotype correlations have been identified: the same mutation in unrelated families has different phenotypic presentation, unique for the specific family.
+Penetrance of the MEN1 gene is almost complete after the 7th decade of life.
+No genotype-phenotype correlations have been identified: the same mutation in unrelated families can present with different phenotypes, unique to each family.
 There is a variation within the family as well.

 Primary Hyperparathyroidism in Multiple Endocrine Neoplasia Type 1 syndrome

-Presentation of hypercalcemia in MEN Type 1 syndrome is usually mild, parathyroid cancers is very rare (less than 1%).
-The age of onset of the hypercalcemia is in earlier age (20 to 25 years old).
-It has been reported, although, that the there is a greater reduction in bone density compare to non-MEN1 primary hyperparathyroidism.
-The most common findings are hyperplasia of all 4 parathyroid glands, and growth of parathyroid glands is asynchronous and asymmetric, even thought that some glands may appear macroscopically normal; the pathological evaluation still will show hyperplasia.
-It has been reported that supernumerary glands present in up to 20% of MEN1 patients, which is explains the limitations of preoperative studies.
-Because of uncontrollable growth pattern and presence of supernumerary (ectopic) glands, the rate of persistent diseases higher and described as less than 20% in expert surgeon and 40–60% in not expert (the definition of an expert parathyroid surgeon is someone who performs more then 50-100 parathyroid surgeries a year)
+Presentation of hypercalcemia in MEN Type 1 syndrome is usually mild; parathyroid cancers are very rare (less than 1%).
+The age of onset of the hypercalcemia is earlier (20 to 25 years old).
+It has been reported, however, that there is a greater reduction in bone density than in non-MEN1 primary hyperparathyroidism.
+The most common findings are hyperplasia of all four parathyroid glands, with asynchronous, asymmetric growth; even if some glands appear macroscopically normal, pathological evaluation will still show hyperplasia.
+It has been reported that supernumerary glands are present in up to 20% of MEN1 patients, which explains the limitations of preoperative studies.
+Because of an uncontrollable growth pattern and the presence of supernumerary (ectopic) glands, the rate of persistent diseases is higher and described as less than 20% in an expert surgeon and 40–60% in a non-expert (the definition of an expert parathyroid surgeon is someone who performs more than 50-100 parathyroid surgeries a year)

 Initial treatment of primary hyperparathyroidism in MEN1 is recommended to be first as a subtotal parathyroidectomy (3&1/2) with transcervical partial thymectomy.
 A total parathyroidectomy with autotransplantation may be reserved for those patients with extensive disease either at first or at repeat surgery.
-Prophylactic transcervical thymectomy should be performed in all patients (consider the presence of supernumerary parathyroid glands and prevents the development of thymic carcinoid).
+Prophylactic transcervical thymectomy should be performed in all patients (consider the presence of supernumerary parathyroid glands to prevent the development of thymic carcinoid.
 With a subtotal parathyroidectomy (3&1/2 glands), 40 to 60% of patients will have persistence or recurrence of primary hyperparathyroidism within 10 years after surgery; and 10 to 30% of patients will have persistent hypoparathyroidism

 References: